legel/3co/README.md

    ```blender_py -m pip install opencv-python```
    ```blender_py -m pip install imageio```

 #### Let there be renders
-The simulator is based in simulation/simulator.py, with an example implemented in the main function:
+The simulator is based in simulation/simulator.py, with an example to get one view implemented in the main function:

 ```python
 if __name__ == "__main__":